Explore more blogs

 You'll also want to figure out where you want your video(s) to live and how you envision sharing them: On your campaign page or website?
 In emails and text message blasts?
 Via social media?
 All of the above?
 Great!

-🎥 Inspo from a real nonprofit: For Giving Tuesday 2021, the Prospector Theater had a goal to reach $7K in donations to celebrate their 7th anniversary.
+🎥 Example from a real nonprofit: For Giving Tuesday 2021, the Prospector Theater had a goal to reach $7K in donations to celebrate their 7th anniversary.
 They put together two videos that celebrated their impact and reflected the voices of the people they serve, and they surpassed their goal by over $2K!

 Screenshot from Prospector Theater Giving Tuesday 2021 campaign